 A few years ago, Sylvia was found alone in the woods with a mangled right front leg.
 Unfortunately, vets had to amputate her injured leg, and she spent a few months in a shelter.

 It looked like no one wanted to take this special kitty with three legs home, and the people at the shelter started to get worried.
 That’s when her new dad came to the rescue.

 This cat’s life completely changed thanks to one good human who didn’t look down upon her because she had three legs.

-These days, this cat loves to play non-stop.
-Having three legs has not slowed her down one bit.
+In her forever home, she loved to play non-stop.
+Having three legs didn’t slow her down one bit.

 3. Orren The Cat With Respiratory Issues